YuanyueLi/FlashEntropySearch/README.md

 # The source code for Flash Entropy Search

+This repository contains the source code for Flash Entropy Search, a method using entropy similarity for fast searching mass spectrometry spectral library.

-You can find the benchmark result and the original code used in our manuscript under the `manuscript` folder.
-We improved our code for easier use, the latest version of the code can be found under the `ms_entropy` folder.
+You can find the benchmark results and the original code used in our manuscript under the `manuscript` folder.

+We are continuously improving the code, and the latest version of the code can be found under the `ms_entropy` folder.

-The API documents of the latest version can be found [here](https://flashentropysearch.readthedocs.io/en/develop/).
+The API documentation for the latest version can be found [here](https://flashentropysearch.readthedocs.io/en/develop/).

 # Installation

 ## Requirements

+To use this package, you need to have the following software installed on your system:

 - Python >= 3.8
-- numpy >= 1.18
+- numpy >= 1.18 (will be installed automatically when you install the package from PyPI)
-- cython >= 0.29
+- Cython >= 0.29 (will be installed automatically when you install the package from PyPI)
 - cupy >= 8.3.0 (optional, only required for GPU acceleration)

 The `numpy` and `cython` dependencies will be installed automatically when you install the package from PyPI.
-The `cupy` dependency is optional, which is only required for GPU acceleration.
-You need to install `cupy` manually if you want to use GPU acceleration.
+The `cupy` dependency is optional, and is only required for GPU acceleration.
+If you want to use GPU acceleration, you need to install `cupy` manuall before installing the package from PyPI.

+The code is tested on KDE neon 5.27, but it should work on other platforms as well.

 ## Install

 ### From PyPI

+To install the latest version of the package from PyPI, run the following command:

 ```bash
 pip install ms_entropy
 ```

+- The installation time should be less than 1 minute, if everything is set up correctly.

-- When installing in Windows, you may need to install the [Microsoft Visual C++ 14.0 or greater Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/) first.
+- When installing on Windows, you may need to install the [Microsoft Visual C++ 14.0 or greater Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/) first.

 ### From source

+To install from source, clone the repository and run the following commands:

 ```bash
 git@github.com:YuanyueLi/FlashEntropySearch.git